leonlinsx/minimal-mistakes/_posts/2020-09-02-community.md

 If the newsletter can educate me to be better at my job and earn more \[10\], you can jack up pricing.
 If it's more for personal entertainment or emotion, it's harder to do so.
 I could try, but it's a near impossibility for me to make you feel the same way after reading my writing vs [after watching Arrival.](https://www.reddit.com/r/movies/comments/8z720w/movies_that_destroy_you_emotionally/ "Arrival")

 What is a reasonable ceiling for how much a newsletter can make?
 [This post by Andreas Stegmann](https://medium.com/hyperlinked/ben-thompsons-stratechery-should-be-crossing-3-million-in-profits-this-year-c146433f0458 "andreas") guesstimates that Ben Thompson of [Stratechery](https://stratechery.com/ "Strat") makes about $3mm yearly.
-For lack of better info, I'll use that as the upper bound of what best in class newsletters \[11\].
+For lack of better info, I'll use that as the upper bound of what best in class newsletters do \[11\].

 That sounds like a lot, but think about that again.
 Being among the best in the world only puts you in the million dollar range.
 [Compare this to being the best in the world at a sport](https://www.forbes.com/athletes/#2c6842d155ae "Forbes"), where the top athletes earn ~$100mm yearly.
 Or being the best in the world at running a business, where your earnings are measured in the billions.
 If you want highest possible upside, writing a newsletter is not the way to go.